robjg/beancmpr/docs/reference/org/oddjob/beancmpr/comparers/NumericComparer.md

 The comparison is only unequal if the difference between the two numbers is greater than both tolerances.
 Both tolerances default to zero.

-If either or both input number is null, the result of the compare is null.

 ### Property Summary

 | Property | Description |